LunarWatcher/Skye.vim/README.md

 Connects to GitHub (pull requests for other commonly used VCS sites are welcome as long as there's an API) to display issues and comments in Vim.

+See the documentation file for an extended intro, as well as the deets.

 ## Requirements:
 * C++20 compiler
 * CMake